sundaybest3/NounSmart/README.md

 # NounSmart
-## The app to master singular and plural forms of English nouns -- learn, practice and excel.
+- The app to master singular and plural forms of English nouns -- practice, polish, and progress.